 Insider Tip: The area is dotted with old, abandoned fortresses perched on hills and mountains surrounding the bay.
 For example, Fort Vrmac is easily reachable via a hiking trail starting from the Old Town.

 Epirus’ capital city Preveza often falls under the radar, but that doesn’t mean it has nothing to offer.
-Set on the Gulf of Amvrakikos, this small yet modern town has a picturesque historic centre, where cobblestone streets and pedestrian walkways are lined with taverns and cafés.
+Set on the Gulf of Amvrakikos, this small yet modern town has a picturesque historic centre where cobblestone streets and pedestrian walkways are lined with taverns and cafés.
 The port has a lovely promenade where locals enjoy walking, while the city boasts a cultural and artistic scene, with many activities organised frequently.

-Located in the heart of Spain, Salamanca is what we could call an Instagram-worthy city.
-The historic centre features sandstone buildings which at sunset glow with a golden taint, so much so that the city was dubbed “The Golden City”.
-Home to the oldest university in the country, Salamanca is a student city, filled stunning architecture, including the 12th-century Catedral Vieja and Casa de las Conchas, a 15th-century structure ornamented with hundreds of sandstone shells.
-Make sure to visit the Plaza Major, a baroque square where locals and students alike gather at all hours.
+Located in northwestern Spain, Salamanca is what we could call an Instagrammable city.
+The historic centre features sandstone buildings which at sunset glow with a golden taint, so much so that the city was dubbed The Golden City.
+Home to the oldest university in the country, Salamanca is a student city filled with stunning architecture, including the 12th century Catedral Vieja and Casa de las Conchas, a 15th century structure adorned with hundreds of sandstone shells.
+Make sure to visit the Plaza Mayor, a baroque square where students as well as locals gather at all hours.

 Insider Tip: For drinks or a good meal, pop by Mill’Feuille, which offers great views over the river.

-Insider Tip: Visit the SMAK, the municipal museum for contemporary art, known for its controversial and thought-provoking exhibitions.
+Insider Tip: Visit the S.M.A.K, the municipal museum for contemporary art, known for its controversial and thought-provoking exhibitions.
 You won’t be disappointed.